Spleen removal - open - adults - dischargeSplenectomy - adult - discharge; Spleen removal - adult - discharge

 Tripping and falling

 Home safety; Safety in the home; Fall prevention

 Older adult bathroom safety; Falls - bathroom safety

 You should be able to do most of your regular activities in 4 to 8 weeks.
 Before that:

-- Do not lift anything heavier than 10 to 15 pounds until your doctor says it is okay.
+- DO NOT lift anything heavy until your doctor says it is ok.